licarpen/aws-developer/README.md

   * ALL attributes from main table: ALL
 * must define RCU/WCU for the index
 * can add/modify GSI
+* queries support eventual consistency only
+* queries on this index consume capacity units from the index, not from the base table

 ### DynamoDB Indexes and Throttling
 * If writes are throttled on GSI, the main table will be throttled!
 * choose GSI partition keys carefully
 * assign your WCU capacity carefully
-* not a concernt for LSI (uses the main table)
+* not a concern for LSI (uses the main table)

 ### DynamoDB Optimistic Concurrency
 * conditional updates/deletes
-* can ensure an item hasn't changes before altering it
+* can ensure an item hasn't changed before altering it
 * also called an optimistic locking/concurrency database
+* exceptions
+  * DynamoDB global tables use a “last writer wins” reconciliation between concurrent updates.
+If you use Global Tables, last writer policy wins.
+So in this case, the locking strategy does not work as expected.
+  * DynamoDBMapper transactional operations do not support optimistic locking.

 ### DynamoDB Accelerator (DAX)
 * Seamless cache
-* no application rewrite
+* no application rewrite (just enable DAX)
 * items live for 5 minutes in cache by default
 * multi AZ
 * up to 10 nodes in cluster (recommended 3 min for production)